 - Check the DC Supply to the Breaker.
 Connect the Multimeter between K1 and K2, it should show full voltage (220V/110VDC).

-- Check, if the Closing Spring are charged, because an NC Spring Chrage limit Switch contact is used in the Closing Circuit, so if the Closing Springs are not charged, the Breaker will not Close.
+- Check, if the Closing Spring are charged, because an NC Spring Charge limit Switch contact is used in the Closing Circuit, so if the Closing Springs are not charged, the Breaker will not Close.

 - Check if the Master Trip Relay (86) is Reset.